department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Flagship design library/Templates/ScreenTypes.md

   * **Scroll behavior:** Content (including primary & secondary action buttons) scrolls if it exceeds the panel height.
   * **Button behavior & display logic**
     * Top bar action buttons:
       * Left button: Cancel (use for single step task or first step in a multi-step task) or Back (use only for subsequent steps in a multi-step task).
 Must be accompanied by primary action button.
-Closes editable view without saving changes and/or closes entire multi-strep flow without saving changes (Display "Are you sure?" confirmation modal before closing).
+Closes editable view without saving changes and/or closes entire multi-step flow without saving changes (Display "Are you sure?" confirmation modal before closing).
       * Right button: Done or Close.
 Does not appear with a primary action button.
 Closes non-editable view.
     * Embedded action buttons:
       * Primary action button: May appear alone or with a secondary action button.
 If task is a single step, tap to save/submit and close view.
 If task is multi-step, tap to advance to next step (mid-task) or save/submit and close view (end of task).
 Always accompanied by a Cancel or Back button, never used with Close or Done.